danilojr-delacruz/danilojr-delacruz.github.io/_posts/2023-12-30-Forward-and-Reverse-Mode-Differentiation.md

 = \prod_{i=1}^{m} \frac{df_{i}}{df_{i-1}}.
 $$

-We refer to each term in the product as a Transition Jacobian.
+We refer to each term in the product as a transition Jacobian.

 {% include admonition.html type="tip" title="Jacobian" body="
 Recall that Jacobian of $f : \mathbb{R}^{d_{0}} \to \mathbb{R}^{d_{m}}$ is defined as